 Steady supply of CO2 to synthetic fuel plants or to permanent CO2 storage sites, while capturing the CO2 from highly dynamic and intermittent back-up power plants.

-This project has received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement No 101034000
+This project has received funding from the European Union’s Research Fund for Coal and Steel (RFCS) Under grant agreement No 101034000

 Disclaimer: The content of this website reflects only the author’s view and the Commission is not responsible for any use that may be made of the information it contains.